ZonglinY/Connect-to-Graphite-with-Jupyter-Notebook/README.md

 Step 3:
    Get print: 	/home/zy223/.conda/envs/pt/bin/python;
-   We will use the file path for bin: /home/zy223/.conda/envs/pt/bin/
+   We will use the file path for bin in next step: /home/zy223/.conda/envs/pt/bin/

 Step 4:  On graphite: